yonaka15/mcp-valve/README.md

 - Tools are called by providing JSON arguments that conform to the `inputSchema` from `tools/list`
 - No validation or field name conversion occurs - the MCP server's schema is the source of truth
 - If `tools/list` shows a field named `X`, use `X` exactly as-is in your JSON
+- **Daemon mode is required** for all tool operations - this ensures consistent state management

 ## Installation